V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – (ki)yoyelo : weakness

-– (ki)yudi : insane speech, senseless speech / laziness, indifference / crazy, senseless, insane
+– (ki)yudi : insane speech, crazy speech / laziness, indifference / crazy, insane, mad person

-– (ki)yuka : crazy, very unstable person, unfaithful person
+– (ki)yuka : mad person, insane person, very unstable person, unfaithful person

 – (ki)yuki : excess